 The Dogon people in Mali, West Africa worshipped the Nommo, ancestral spirits, who they believed inhabited a planet orbiting Sirius.
 The book The Sirius Mystery (1976) by Robert K. G. Temple brought Dogon beliefs into the spotlight, proposing that their knowledge of astronomy could only be explained if they had obtained it from an extraterrestrial race.
 Temple associated these hypothetical aliens to the myth of the Nommos.

 However, he was not the first to take interest in the Dogon belief system.
 French anthropologist Marcel Griaule studied the tribe between 1931 and 1956 and reported that they believed that Sirius had two companion stars and that one of these stars had an orbital cycle of 50 years.
-Since Sirius B is invisible to the naked eye and it was not until 1844 that its existence was even inferred, the Dogons’ knowledge of it was a mystery.
+Since Sirius B is invisible to the unaided eye and it was not until 1844 that its existence was even inferred, the Dogons’ knowledge of it was a mystery.
 Temple’s theory, however, was disputed by several authorities who pointed out that the tribe could have gained the knowledge from a group of astronomers who had visited their territory to study the solar eclipse that occurred on April 16, 1893.
 In an article published in Current Anthropology in 1991, anthropologist Walter van Beek, who had also studied the Dogon, reported that members of the tribe disagreed on which star it was that they referred to as sigu tolo, but that they agreed that they had heard about it from Griaule.

 The Dogon mystery was used or referenced in a number of works of fiction, including Philip K. Dick’s V.A.L.I.S.
 (1981), Tom Robbins’ Half Asleep in Frog Pajamas (1994), Ian Douglas’ Battlespace (the second book in the Legacy Trilogy, published in 2006), and Grant Morrison’s The Invisibles comic book series (1994-2000).